cocreature/purelyfunctional-blog/posts/2016-01-01-servant-from-data.md

 ----
-title: Deriving a servant schema from your data
+title: Deriving a Servant Schema from your Data
 ----

 This post assumes some level of familiarity with the “modern Haskell extension zoo” in particular `DataKinds`, `PolyKinds` and `TypeFamilies`.

-### Basic setup
+## Basic setup

 The scenario we are in is a bunch of static data that determines which routes are valid and which aren’t.
 I got the idea for this post